Admissions

 2. seek to complete 15 credit hours or less at SLCC with the intention of transferring earned SLCC credits to their primary institution; and

-3. Be non-degree seeking and as a result ineligible to receive SLCC financial aid or veteran’s education benefits at SLCC.
+3. be non-degree seeking and, as a result, ineligible to receive SLCC financial aid or veteran’s education benefits at SLCC.

-5. Early Enrollment Procedure (Special Status Student)
+5. Early Enrollment (Special Status Student)

 1. Admissions is responsible for implementing guidelines to review and accept applications for early enrollment.
 To be eligible for early enrollment, students must meet the following standards: